Last updated on May 20th, 2023 at 10:38 pm

-The dogwood plants creating flowers are grown in North America, parts of Mexico and in Europe.
-White Dogwood flowers emerge mainly from North America, whereas pink flowering Dogwood has its roots in Europe.
-This is the “cherry” variety of Dogwood.
-Nonetheless, both varieties occur in all regions where Dogwood is cultivated in the present day.
+The dogwood plants creating flowers are grown in North America, parts of Mexico, and Europe.
+White dogwood flowers emerge mainly from North America, whereas pink flowering dogwood has its roots in Europe; this is the “cherry” variety of dogwood.
+Nonetheless, both varieties occur in all regions where dogwood is cultivated in the present day.

 - The genus of this plant contains over 45 various species.